 LSE Press recommends that all editors, reviewers and authors register an account with ORCID.
 ORCID is a unique and persistent ID that enables accurate attribution for scholarly work, ensuring that the correct author receives the credit for their contributions.
 An ORCID remains the same no matter any changes of name, affiliation, or research area.

 All content published with LSE Press is assigned a Digital Object Identifier (DOI) for online tracking and referencing.

-We register our journals and books with as many suitable indexers as possible and can provide advice to editors on how to improve the chances of application to high impact index services.
-All of our article metadata are openly available for harvesting by indexing services via OAI-PMH and the journals are registered with Open Archives for discovery.
+We register our journals and books with as many suitable indexes as possible and can provide advice to editors on how to improve the chances of application to high impact index services.
+Our journals are indexed in DOAJ, Scopus, Dimensions.ai and Google Scholar.